A First-Order Approach To Accelerated Value Iteration: Introduction.

+{Our work mainly relates to three topics of research: (i) faster algorithms for MDPs, (ii) faster computation of the Bellman operator, and (iii) MDP algorithms through the lens of optimization.}

-Several variants of value iteration have been considered in the literature, based on changing the update operators, either with alternate Bellman operators (such as \textit{Gauss-Seidel} and \textit{Jacobi} value iteration algorithms, see Section 6.3.3 in~\cite{Puterman})), or \textit{Anderson mixing} to speed up empirically the convergence of value iteration (see \cite{ref-a}, \cite{ref-c}). \cite{hendrickx-2019} consider acceleration but for the case of $\alpha$-averaged operators instead of Bellman operators.
-In contrast here, we propose to change the value iteration to incorporate the idea of acceleration based on our analogy between value iteration and gradient descent and insights from accelerated algorithms for convex optimization.
+\textbf{Faster algorithms for MDPs.} {The facts that some MDP instances require a large value of the discount factor $\lambda$ and the resulting increase in computation time is well recognized in the MDP literature, e.g.~\cite{tang2021taylor} and ~\cite{o2016combining}.
+Several variants of value iteration have been considered, based on changing the update operators, either with alternate Bellman operators (such as \textit{Gauss-Seidel} and \textit{Jacobi} value iteration algorithms, see Section 6.3.3 in~\cite{Puterman})), or \textit{Anderson mixing} to speed up empirically the convergence of value iteration (see \cite{ref-c}). \cite{hendrickx-2019} consider acceleration but for the case of $\alpha$-averaged operators instead of Bellman operators.
+In contrast here, we propose to change the value iteration algorithm to incorporate the idea of acceleration based on our analogy between value iteration and gradient descent and insights from accelerated algorithms for convex optimization.}